MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-73-Radio-Broadcast-Services/subpart-H-Rules-All-Broadcast-Stations/section-73.1690.md

 (d) The following changes may be made without authorization from the FCC, however informal notification of the changes must be made according to the rule sections specified:

-(1) Change in studio location within the principal community contour.
-See § 73.1125.

-(2) Commencement of remote control operation pursuant to §§ 73.1400 and 73.1410.
+(1) Commencement of remote control operation pursuant to § 73.1400.

-(3) Modification of an AM directional antenna sampling system.
+(2) Modification of an AM directional antenna sampling system.
 See § 73.68.

 (e) Any electrical and mechanical modification to authorized transmitting equipment that is not otherwise restricted by the preceding provisions of this section, may be made without FCC notification or authorization.
 Equipment performance measurements must be made within ten days after completing the modifications (See § 73.1590).
 An informal statement, diagram, etc., describing the modification must be retained at the transmitter site for as long as the equipment is in use.